Languedoc, La Clape

 The entire vineyard is the subject of all the care and a more than rational approach since, beyond the Terra Vitis certification, the estate has committed itself to the method known as sexual confusion and the elimination of chemical inputs in the soil.

-After having taken over from Alain Maurel, Olivier and Stéphanie Ramé have rethought the estate's wine-making activity and made Maison Ventenac the flagship of the Cabardès appellation.
-In the vineyard as well as at home, the couple worked hard to restore the Languedoc appellation to its former glory, in memory of the work Stéphanie's father had done with them.
+After taking over from Alain Maurel, Olivier and Stéphanie Ramé rethink the estate's wine-making activities and make the Maison Ventenac the flag bearer of the Cabardès appellation.
+In the vineyard as well as at home, the couple is working hard to restore the Languedoc appellation to its former glory, in memory of the work Stéphanie's father did with them.

 Together, the couple, with their youth, innovate and refine the techniques of vineyard cultivation and winemaking.
-Olivier and Stéphanie are modernizing and investing heavily to increase the quality of the wines they produce tenfold.
-Their common objective guides them in this work: to respect the land, going far beyond the specifications of their Terra Vitis certification.
+Olivier and Stephanie modernize and invest without counting to increase tenfold the quality of the wines they produce.
+Their common goal leads them in this work: to respect the land, going far beyond the specifications of their Terra Vitis certification.

-Each one has its own character, without make-up thanks to millimetric breeding, carried out in 2,000-litre tuns or even 150 or 500-litre jars.
-At the end of the day?
-Uncompromising juices, precise, direct.
+Each one has its own character, with no make-up thanks to millimetre-scale breeding, carried out in 2,000-litre tuns or even 150 or 500-litre jars.
+In the key?
+Uncompromising, precise, straightforward juices.